Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description carries full behavioral burden.
-It states it filters out newsletters and prioritizes direct emails with question marks, and returns a ranked list.
-It does not mention side effects or auth requirements, but the read-only nature is implied.
+With no annotations, the description provides substantial behavioral details: it filters out newsletters and automated emails, prioritizes direct emails with question marks, and returns a ranked list with priority hints.
+This adequately informs the agent about the tool's behavior, though it does not explicitly state read-only nature.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.